danielkim339/path-algorithm/README.md

 - requirements.txt shows the names and versions of all the build-in and 3rd party packages used to develop the project.

 To run the code:
-- Ensure python version 3.6 is running (required for pygame)
+- Ensure python version 3.6 is running (required for pygame version)
 - Check if all 3rd-party packages are present
 - Clone the repository
 - Run the game.py file

+*1) Main Menu*: Pick which algorithm you would like to run by clicking the button.

+*2) Build Maze*: Click mouse and/or hold down mouse over the grid to add or remove walls.
+Press "ENTER" once finished.

+*3) Start Search*: Click or hold down "RIGHT" arrow key to visualize the search method.
+Alternatively, you can press "SPACE" to jump to the end search results.

+*4) Try Search Again*: Click on grid again to modify the maze walls or press "M" key to return to menu and pick new search algorithm.